tkhamez/discord-relay/README.md

 - Only embeds of the "rich" type were tested, without video or provider fields.
 - The channel and guild name in the footer of the relayed message does not contain commas or colons, they are replaced with a space if any are present.
-- The channel ID fields can contain additional text at the end separated by a space.
+- The channel ID fields in the UI can contain additional text at the end separated by a space.
 - There's a limit of 1000 connections (excluding resumes) withing 24 hours.
 The bot token will be invalidated if this limit is exceeded.
 The app tries to keep track of this.
 - Read [this](https://support.discord.com/hc/en-us/articles/115002192352) and